AnonymousWP/Grayhive/README.md

 A Proof-of-Concept repository for automating Graylog and connecting it with The Hive. **NOTE:** Some Terraform modules, the Docker Compose file, Python script and this README contain empty strings/values, so make sure to fill them in correctly, according to your own situation/environment.
 Besides: this repository was initially a Proof-of-Concept, so some features (such as sending an alert to The Hive) is done in a basic way to show its purpose/goal.
 Feel free to create a PR to improve this.

+Besides, remember that the [Terraform Graylog Provider](https://github.com/terraform-provider-graylog/terraform-provider-graylog#warning-this-project-was-eol) is [no longer maintained](https://github.com/terraform-provider-graylog/terraform-provider-graylog/pull/94#issuecomment-1027810270) by the original maintainer.
+This means that in a future update of Graylog, more functionality **may** not work anymore through Terraform.
+This means two things:

+- You'd have to fork the Terraform Graylog Provider and maintain the provider yourself
+- Don't upgrade Graylog (which may come with the risk of security vulnerabilities, for example)

 ## Stacks

 This repository makes use of a single Terraform stack, namely: